 Finally, there are moments when most people experience acceptance and a kind of peace, when they can let go of life.
 Many religious people find peace in belief in a loving God, or reincarnation.
 I call this version of the journey “The Wise One.”
 Acceptance and peace are often the products of reflection and meditation or prayer, but nobody is like this all the time.
-Even Jesus got angry, being human as well as devine.
-It’s good, however, to develop an ability to step away from the fray as a witness, watching emotions come and go, and knowing that all things pass away.
+Even the most mature of us get angry and sad.

 Each of these patterns can be creative and positive.
 Each of them has a shadow.
 You’ll see more about these four patterns as you click on each the four hearts above.
 Start by clicking on the pattern that interests you most.
 Is someone close to you angry all the time because of a loss (this loss could be of a marriage, or of a career, or even of a car or a pet)?
 If you click on the heart that says “anger,” you will find out more about the positive and negative aspects of this style: The Warrior.

-If someone you know (or yourself of course) is able to drink tea and carry on (the Doer), and you’d like to see more about it, click on the button that says “determination.”
+If someone you know (or yourself of course) is able to drink tea and carry on (the Doer), and you’d like to see more about it, click on that heart.
 Are you surprised at your own ability to stay present and philosophical?
-Click on the Wise One.
+Click on the Wise One heart.
 If you cannot move out of the pain, look at some of the suggestions for the Fallen.